 What was your path to your current position?

 I wanted to study architecture and ended up choosing industrial design as my major in undergrad and graduate school in Taiwan.
 I worked in Taiwan for a couple of years before coming to a design agency in San Francisco.

 Before Square, I worked in a wide range of design workplaces, from small ID design consultancies to corporations focused on hardware.
 Through these experiences, I learned about manufacturing, design storytelling and engineering – all of which help me as an industrial designer.

 I joined Square seven years ago.
 I spent my first six months figuring things out.
 Who were the right stakeholders to pull in for a project?
 What was the right design iteration process?
 After gaining a holistic understanding of the company vision and structure, I got to work on exploring concepts and making physical prototypes for show-and-tell with cross-functional teams.
 That iterative, communicative way led me to an industrial design lead position.

-Who’s your favorite Square seller and why?
+Who’s your favourite Square seller and why?
 Please provide a link to the seller

 Square sellers are just friendly and lovely.
-I have so many favorite sellers.
+I have so many favourite sellers.
 But here’s a memorable one:

 What’s a piece of advice you’d give on getting creative?

 Always be curious about what’s happening behind the scenes and why.